CyberTrainingExercise/Diamondhouse/README.md

 3. Guide on how to use netcat: https://www.varonis.com/blog/netcat-commands

-### Opfor Guidance
+### OPFOR Guidance

-1. Feel free to sandbox some approaches to the FOB.
+1. Feel free to sandbox some approaches to the FOB, ranging from benign to outright aggressive.
 While cyber is a decent portion of this GLP, the cadets are still being evaluated on their base defense strategies.
-2.
+2. For at least one of the friendly civilian personnel to approach the FOB, try to tailgate behind them.
+3. Do not assume that you know the challenge and response phrases unless you can overhear it and reasonably guess it.

 ### Onsite Setup
 1. -
 2. -
 3. -

-4. Keep track of time.
-Every 10 minutes after the briefing phase, include a new challenge to the team that has a 5 minute time limit.
-IED/UXOs can be located on the premises, a DDoS attack is launched and all the cadets' personal devices are a part of the botnet, hostile forces are spotted tampering with cables just outside of the base's premises, etc.
+### Additional Objectives
+Every 10 minutes after the briefing phase, include one of the following challenge (max 10 minutes to complete):
+1. An RPG has been launched into the base, but it did not detonate.
+The ground team must perform the 5Cs and call in a 9-Line.
+Failure results in at least one of the cyber team and one of the ground team becoming wounded by it.
+2. A DDoS attack has been launched, and all the cadets' cell phones are a part of the botnet.
+The cyber team must acquire the IPv4 addresses of their cell phones and must add rules to block them on the firewall.
+Failure results in the ground team only being able to use non-digital communications for the rest of the GLP.
+3. Unidentified forces are spotted tampering with cables just outside of the base's premises.
+The ground team must deal with the sabotagers while maintaining security.
+Failure results in a 2-minute hands off period for the cyber team.